pop-os/gtk-theme/README.md

 ### Installation from Git Source
 ----------------------------

 ###### Note: You must have sassc installed in order to build Pop.
-Users of 17.04 or later can install it using:
+Users of 17.04 or later can all build-dependencies using:

 ```
 sudo apt install libtool pkg-config sassc inkscape optipng parallel libglib2.0-dev libgdk-pixbuf2.0-dev librsvg2-dev libxml2-utils